Earthcomputer/multiconnect/README.md

       }
    }
    ```
-   - Note: SKIP this step if your mod is NOT using the API in any way.
 1. If you want to run multiconnect in the IDE alongside your mod, follow the previous step, and additionally add the following to your `dependencies {}` block:
    ```groovy
    dependencies {